wamp-proto/wamp-proto/spec/README.md

  * Remote Procedure Calls

 WAMP can run over different *transports*, including [WebSocket](http://tools.ietf.org/html/rfc6455), where it is defined as a proper, officially [registered WebSocket subprotocol](http://www.iana.org/assignments/websocket/websocket.xml).
 WAMP also supports different *serializations*, including JSON and MsgPack.

 ### Peers and Roles

 A transport connects two WAMP peers and provides a channel over which WAMP messages for a *single* WAMP session can flow in both directions.
-A WAMP peer can have one or more of the following roles.
+A WAMP peer can have one *or more* of the following roles.

 **Remote Procedure Call Roles**

-The Remote Procedure Call messaging involves peers of three roles:
+The Remote Procedure Call messaging pattern involves peers of three roles:

 1. *Callee*
 2. *Caller*